Police Inspector Chris McLellan escorts Northland woman in labour to hospital

 In February 2015 a high-speed police pursuit near Awanui became a police escort to hospital for the speedy delivery of a healthy baby boy.

-McLellan was on his way to work at Kaitāia in an unmarked car when he saw the speeding 4x4 vehicle.
+McLellan was on his way to work at Kaitāia in an unmarked car when he saw the speeding 4x4.
 He signalled for it to stop but the woman driver ignored the flashing blue and red lights.

 "I engaged in a pursuit.
 The speeds were getting up there but the vehicle was staying in the lane and the driver was indicating when they passed other traffic.
 It didn't feel like your normal pursuit that usually involves some erratic driving."